325K.05 Licensure and qualifications of certification authorities.

 (1) be the subscriber of a certificate published in a recognized repository;

 (2) employ as operative personnel only persons who have not been convicted within the past 15 years of a felony or a crime involving fraud, false statement, or deception;

 (3) employ as operative personnel only persons who have demonstrated knowledge and proficiency in following the requirements of this chapter;

-(4) file with the secretary a suitable guaranty, unless the certification authority is a department, office, or official of a state, city, or county governmental entity, provided that:
+(4) file with the secretary a suitable guaranty, unless the certification authority is a department, office, or official of a federal, state, city, or county governmental entity that is self-insured;

-(5) have the right to use a trustworthy system, including a secure means for limiting access to its private key;
+(5) use a trustworthy system, including a secure means for limiting access to its private key;

 (6) present proof to the secretary of having working capital reasonably sufficient, according to rules adopted by the secretary, to enable the applicant to conduct business as a certification authority;